ankorstore/yokai/docs/tutorials/http-application.md

 icon: material/school-outline
 ---

-# :material-school-outline: HTTP application tutorial
+# :material-school-outline: Tutorial - HTTP application

 > How to build, step by step, an HTTP application with Yokai.

 ## Overview

-In this tutorial, we will create an `HTTP REST API` to manage [gophers](https://go.dev/blog/gopher).
+In this tutorial, we will create an `HTTP REST` API to manage [gophers](https://go.dev/blog/gopher).

-You can find a complete implementation in the [HTTP application demo](../../applications/demos#http-application-demo).
+You can find a complete implementation in the [HTTP demo application](../demos/http-application.md).

-## Application setup
+## Setup

 In this tutorial, we will create our application in the `github.com/foo/bar` example repository.

 ### Repository creation

-To create your `github.com/foo/bar` repository, you can use the [HTTP application template](../../applications/templates#http-application-template).
+To create your `github.com/foo/bar` repository, you can use the [HTTP application template](../getting-started/http-application.md).

 It provides:

-- a ready to extend Yokai application, with the [fxhttpserver](https://github.com/ankorstore/yokai/tree/main/fxhttpserver) module installed
+- a ready to extend [Yokai](https://github.com/ankorstore/yokai) application, with the [HTTP server](../modules/fxhttpserver.md) module installed
 - a ready to use [dev environment](https://github.com/ankorstore/yokai-http-template/blob/main/docker-compose.yaml), based on [Air](https://github.com/cosmtrek/air) (for live reloading)
+- some examples of [handler](https://github.com/ankorstore/yokai-http-template/blob/main/internal/handler/example.go) and [test](https://github.com/ankorstore/yokai-http-template/blob/main/internal/handler/example_test.go) to get started

 ### Repository content